romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 // }
 ```

-> Since v1.1 data class can inherit from other classes, but still can't be inherited
+> **Tips**: Since v1.1, data class can inherit from other classes, but still can't be inherited

 ### Sealed Classes

 Kotlin introduced an other type of class, `sealeed class`.
 A sealed class, is a class that can be inherit by a
 restricted class set.
-By definition a sealed class is `abstract`, that means it can't be directly instantiate.
+By definition, a sealed class is `abstract`, that means it can't be directly instantiate.
 All derived classes have to be in the same file than the sealed class.

 ```kotlin